 Cookies are text files containing small amounts of information which are downloaded to your personal computer, mobile or other device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.

 - these cookies allow website operators to link the actions of a user during a browser session.
 A browser session starts when a user opens the browser window and finishes when they close the browser window.
 Session cookies are created temporarily.
 Once you close the browser, all session cookies are deleted.
-Radio Enfield uses session cookies to allow member's to login to the secure area of the website.
+Royal Free Radio uses session cookies to allow member's to login to the secure area of the website.

 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.